 A course in tactical planning for emergency responders using pre-plan scenarios to coordinate tactical operations.
 Emphasis is on crisis management by fire, police and support personnel in implementing tactical operations for any and all emergencies.
 Hazards include fire, hostile intruder, severe weather, utility outages, natural disasters, and facility security.
 Technologies are used in a lab environment to gain information about the condition of personnel and to assess risk.
 Technologies include surveillance, pre-plans, and converged communications to provide information to emergency operations managers for developing the appropriate tactical response and recovery efforts.
-Credit cannot be received in both FIR 192 and LAE 192.
+Credit toward graduation cannot be received for both FIR 192 and LAE 192.

 Course presents responsibilities, objectives and organization of a fire prevention bureau.
 Content includes setting up and implementing a systematic inspection program; classification of occupancy by hazard; function of water supplies and automatic sprinkler systems; and other codes related to fire safety and application of codes to fire prevention activities.